New meta analysis of probiotics for constipation

 B. lactis BB-12® under microscopic inspection

-They analysed 14 randomised controlled clinical trials to investigate the effect of probiotics on gut transit time, stool frequency and consistency, and other constipation symptoms.
+They analysed 14 randomised controlled (see Probiotics Learning Lab for more glossary terms) clinical trials to investigate the effect of probiotics on gut transit time, stool frequency and consistency, and other constipation symptoms.
 Their review revealed that probiotics significantly reduced gut transit time by over 12 hours, as well as increasing average stool frequency per week and improving the consistency of the stool.

 No specific strains were mentioned in the meta-analysis but the researchers found that one specific species of probiotic, Bifidobacterium lactis, had a greater efficacy than others.
 The Bifidobacterium lactis species was more effective in all categories measured; gut transit time, stool frequency and consistency.